December 31

 Granted, you may want to stick to tagged releases (it’s safer), or venture into newer versions, with newer kubernetes.
 However, you still need to update by a major release at a time with kubespray.

-To update kubespray, from ~/workspace/picluster/kubespray/ I did the following:
+To update kubespray, from ~/workspace/kubernetes/kubespray/ I did the following:

 • Did a “git pull origin master” for the kubespray repo and checked out the version I wanted (either a tag, latest, etc).

-• Copied the sample inventory: cp -r inventory/sample ../inventory/mycluster
+• Copied the sample inventory: cp -r inventory/sample ../picluster/inventory/mycluster

-• Updated files in ../inventory/mycluster/* from the ones in mycluster.save to get the customizations made.
+• Updated files in ../picluster/inventory/mycluster/* from the ones in mycluster.save to get the customizations made.
 This includes hosts.yaml, group_vars/k8s_cluster/k8s-cluster.yml, group_vars/k8s_cluster/addons.yml, other_servers.yaml, and any other files you customized.

 • I set the kubernetes_version in group_vars/k8s_cluster/k8s-cluster.yml to the version desired, as this was a customized item that was older.